A Cruelty-Free Skincare Routine that Makes a Noticeable Difference

 - GloNaturals Vitamin C Cream – the new darling of my skincare routine.
 I love everything about this one from the light citrus smell, silky texture (you won’t believe how soft it is) and the price (only $8/2 oz.) – works as an eye cream too.
 Avoid getting it in your eyes.

-- (Winter – I use Home Health Hyaluronic Acid Cream after the E cream – no need in the warmer months) – I’ve written about this one before.
+- (Winter – I use Home Health Hyaluronic Acid Cream after the E cream – no need in the warmer months if you live in a climate with some humidity) – I’ve written about this one before.
 The scent is not my taste so I add my own essential oil (lemon or grapefruit – quite a bit) and it’s my go-to body and face cream when I need more moisture in the colder months.
+Not more itchy winter skin!

 - Once a week, I use Silver Powder – by Mario Badescu, in the morning (just nose and chin), and that’s enough to almost completely eliminate blackheads.
 This stuff is so effective that I’ve written a separate post just to sing its praises.